-Sportsbooks use point spreads to make the game even and they’ve become very popular amongst bettors.
-Moneyline odds of -600 is very hard to establish long-term success because the winning payouts are small and one loss could eliminate any positive gains.
-The same -600 moneyline will have ATS odds of -110 which is more attractive to a bettor.
+Sportsbooks use point spreads to make the game even, and they’ve become very popular amongst bettors.
+Moneyline odds of -600 are very hard to establish long-term success because the winning payouts are small, and one loss could eliminate any positive gains.
+The same -600 Moneyline will have ATS odds of -110, which is more attractive to a bettor.

 The point spread is added to (the team getting points) and subtracted from (the team laying points) teams once the game is final to determine the winner.

 From our NFL sample, you can see the Bills are getting 4.5 points while the Steelers are laying 4.5.
-Next to the point spread are the odds which both are at -110.
-Odds of -110 is pretty common, but sometimes you can find a sportsbook with reduced juice.
+Next to the point spread are the odds, which both are at -110.
+The odds of -110 are pretty common, but sometimes you can find a sportsbook with reduced juice.

 There are multiple ways to score ATS.
 Below are the three main scenarios they can play out.

-If you are betting the Bills then the term is referred to as getting the points.
+If you are betting on the Bills, then the term is referred to as getting the points.
 Some might refer to it as catching the points also.
-A bet on the Steelers is referred to as giving the points or more commonly laying the points.
+A bet on the Steelers is referred to as giving the points or, more commonly, laying the points.

 Changes in the point spread

-As moneyline odds change as previously mentioned, so does ATS lines.
-Once the sportsbooks receive more units on the Bills the line will be shifted down to deter additional bets on the Bills.
+As moneyline odds change, as previously mentioned, so do ATS lines.
+Once the sportsbooks receive more units on the Bills, the line will be shifted down to deter additional bets on the Bills.
 The sportsbook might drop it to 4 or even 3.5.
-Likewise, if more money is being placed on the Steelers the spread will increase to 5 or 5.5.
+Likewise, if more money is being placed on the Steelers, the spread will increase to 5 or 5.5.
 The shift is because the sportsbooks need to balance out the money wagered between the two sides.
 There are no limits or restrictions on how often a line can move.
 Lines can also move in both directions as sportsbooks might change the Bills, +5.5, and Steelers, -5.5.
-That movement could entice Bills bettors and with enough money bet on the Bills the line could return to +4.5 and -4.5 respectably.
+That movement could entice Bills bettors, and with enough money bet on the Bills, the line could return to +4.5 and -4.5, respectably.

 The flip side is that if the Panthers didn’t win by four or five points, only one of your bets would have cashed and, when you factor in the vig, you would have ended up with a small loss.
 But, essentially, you’re risking a very small setback for a potential windfall.